dssg/nfp/NIS/README.md

 ## Overview

+The Nurse-Family Partnership (NFP; http://www.nursefamilypartnership.org) would like to know what effect it has on several birth outcomes, child health and development outcomes, mother's life course outcomes, and abuse outcomes.
+This GitHub section contains code that modifies data from the National Immunization Survey, merges it with NFP's data; creates a matched group for comparison; and estimates NFP's impact on 6-, 12-, 18-, and 24-month immunization rates.

-The Nurse-Family Partnership has lots of data for the women and children enrolled in the program, but it does not have a lot of data for women and children not in
+section helps address  has lots of data for the women and children enrolled in the program, but it does not have a lot of data for women and children not in